Skip to main content

 Memberships

-AMBER Funded Investigator 2020 – present
+AMBER SFI Centre (Funded Investigator) 2020 – present

-CONNECT Funded Investigator 2023 – present
+CONNECT SFI Centre (Funded Investigator) 2023 – present

-International Society for Computational Fluid Dynamics member 2021 – present
+International Society for Computational Fluid Dynamics (member) 2021 – present